FrancisN101/Learning-Git/README.md

 # Learning-Git
 This is my first repository
-This is my first comit
+This is my first comit.